giantswarm/gitops-template/docs/repo_structure.md

 ```

 The `WC_NAME.yaml` Kustomization CR, when created, points to the respective `WC_NAME/` directory and reconciles
-everything there, including itself, and hence takes over the reconciliation from where the `MC_NAME.yaml` leaves it.
+everything there and hence takes over the reconciliation from where the `MC_NAME.yaml` leaves it.

 ### Two Kustomization CRs motivation